 The electrician found the body that morning but I guess it took a little while for the news to spread.
-It had been waiting there for three days but we didn’t know that yet, we just knew all of a sudden that a person was a body now and that was that.
-It would have been early evening when I found out about it, April.
+It had been waiting there for three days but we didn’t know that yet we just knew all of a sudden that a person was a body now and that was that.
+It would have been early evening when I found out about it.
+April.
 My football coach broke the news to me in a football coach voice because that was how you found out about things back then.
 You’d walk around not knowing some shit until someone would tell you and then you had to wait to bump into someone else and go ahead and tell them.
-I don’t remember exactly what he said but it was something like Your boyfriend Kurt Cobain killed himself.
+I don’t remember exactly what he said but it was something like ay your boyfriend Kurt Cobain killed himself.
 Football coaches don’t like it when you care about anything other than football such as music for example which is for homosexuals.
-Kurt was 27 years old which everyone remembers as the famous age to be dead at.
-I remember my coach mispronounced his name, Co-burn, he said, which is something a football coach would do on purpose to fuck with you and then we had to go and lift weights.
+Kurt was twenty-seven years old which everyone remembers as the famous age to be dead at.
+I remember my coach mispronounced his name as Co-burn which is something a football coach would do on purpose to fuck with you and then we had to go and lift weights.
 I don’t remember if we listened to Nirvana while we lifted the weights but I hope we did not.

-They found Mac Miller yesterday and pronounced him dead at 3:51.
-He was 26 years old.
+They found Mac Miller’s body on a Friday in September and pronounced him dead at 3:51.
+He was twenty-six years old.
 At 4:25 I saw it on TMZ and I tweeted about it and Twitter says 67,000 people saw the tweet so that was how a lot of people found out about Mac Miller being dead I guess.
 Someone said he was out watching football the night before he died.
 He was from Pittsburgh and he liked the Steelers a lot.
 I liked his music a lot too.
 The first song of his I ever heard was called “Donald Trump” and it was really good and it was from 2011 which might as well be 5,000 years ago if I try to think about what was going on in 2011 right now.
-I was 33 then which is how old a tiny baby is.
+I was thirty-three then which is how old a tiny baby is.

-Miller struggled with addiction and depression throughout much of his young life, something he talked about openly, and when you hear about someone who struggles with depression and addiction and talks about it openly it’s surprising when they die young but not that surprising.
+Miller struggled with addiction and depression throughout much of his young life and it was something he talked about openly.
+When you hear about someone who struggles with depression and addiction and talks about it openly it’s surprising when they die young but not that surprising.
 When you struggle with depression and addiction you think about being dead a lot which is something I can attest to because I’m addicted to everything.
-Also my best friend is an addict and depressed and tells me he wants to be dead a lot and I have tried a lot of different things to get him to stop thinking that but sometimes I think I’m maybe not the best person to present the case because I tell him things like Yes, bitch, I do too but you can’t do it.
+Also my best friend is an addict and depressed and tells me he wants to be dead a lot and I have tried a lot of different things to get him to stop thinking that but sometimes I think I’m maybe not the best person to present the case because I tell him things like Yes, bitch, I want to be dead too but you can’t do it.
 You have eternity to be dead so just wait like everyone else there is no point in rushing to be dead.

-All of that is depressing but here’s something more depressing: Richard Sackler, whose family owns the multi-billion dollar Purdue Pharma has been granted a patent for a new form of buprenorphine, an opioid that can be used to ease withdrawal symptoms for people addicted to painkillers.
+All of that is depressing but here’s something more depressing: Richard Sackler, whose family owns the multibillion-dollar Purdue Pharma, was granted a patent for a new form of buprenorphine, an opioid that can be used to ease withdrawal symptoms for people addicted to painkillers.
 That sounds like a good thing except for the fact that Purdue Pharma is also the company that is responsible for getting everyone in America addicted to OxyContin in the first place.
-The New Yorker called the Sacklers “The Family That Built An Empire of Pain” in a stunning piece earlier this year, which would be a great song title if I felt like making a joke about it right now which I don’t really feel like doing.
-The company has been sued thousands of times and now numerous states are suing them as well: New York, Massachusetts, even the bad ones, like Texas and Florida, whose politicians you might think don’t mind so much what happens to their citizens.
+The New Yorker called the Sacklers “The Family That Built an Empire of Pain” in a stunning piece last year, which would be a great song title if I felt like making a joke about it right now which I don’t really feel like doing.
+The company has been sued thousands of times and now numerous states are suing them as well: New York, Massachusetts, even the bad ones, like Texas and Florida whose politicians you might think don’t mind so much what happens to their citizens.
 Colorado is the latest to sue, as the Washington Post reports:

 The lawsuit states that Purdue Pharma “downplayed the risk of addiction associated with opioids,” “exaggerated the benefits” and “advised health care professionals that they were violating their Hippocratic Oath and failing their patients unless they treated pain symptoms with opioids,” according to the statement from the Colorado attorney general’s office.